-Last year the BC Government changed the Municipal Regional District Tax (MRDT) rules so that short-term rental accommodations with one to three rooms are now required to register to collect and submit PST (8%) and MRDT (2% on the Sunshine Coast).
+On October 1st, 2018, the BC Government changed the Municipal Regional District Tax (MRDT) rules so that short-term rental accommodations with one to three rooms are now required to register to collect and submit PST (8%) and MRDT (2% on the Sunshine Coast).

 - Effective tourism marketing, programs, and projects